chethanmandya/Chethan/_posts/2019-09-01-Android-Coroutine-Example.md

 - launch creates a new coroutine, and the network request is made independently on a thread reserved for I/O operations.
 - While the coroutine is running, the login function continues execution and returns, possibly before the network request is finished.
 Note that for simplicity, the network response is ignored for now.

+### withContext() -
+You can dispatch threads with fine-grained control.
+You can execute code within withcontext block without making any callbacks.

+Please understand this, Using a dispatcher that uses a thread pool like Dispatchers.IO or Dispatchers.Default does not guarantee that the block executes on the same thread from top to bottom.
+In some situations, Kotlin coroutines might move execution to another thread after a suspend-and-resume. ***This means thread-local variables might not point to the same value for the entire withContext() block***.